JetBrains/teamcity-documentation/topics/server-health.md

 ### Global Configuration Items

-TeamCity displays a notification on the availability of the new TeamCity version and a prompt to upgrade.A warning is displayed if any of the licenses are incompatible with this new version.
+TeamCity displays a notification on the availability of the new TeamCity version and a prompt to upgrade.
+A warning is displayed if any of the licenses are incompatible with this new version.
 The notification is visible to system administrators only and they can use the link in the "Some Licenses are incompatible" message to quickly navigate to the __Licenses__ page, where all incompatible licenses will have a warning icon.

 ### Agent Configuration

-TeamCity displays a notification if agents are not running the recommended Java 8: this report shows all of the agents running under Java earlier than version 1.8.
+TeamCity displays a notification if agents are not running the recommended Java 8: this report shows all the agents running under Java earlier than version 1.8.

 <anchor name="ServerHealth-WebSocketconnectionissues"/>